Microsoft, Accenture Team Up On Blockchain-based Digital ID Network

 I've been waiting for this tech to get into the ID biz

-good business, just ask IBM (Score:2)
+good business, just ask IBM (Score:4, Insightful)

 IBM was in this business in the 1930s in Europe.